GaurangTandon/ReworkingClosurePoliciesChemSE/README.md

 # **Your Feedback**

-- Please do drop by and discuss/contriute by raising a new issue for a new topic. (citing the line number/heading in the corresponding document, as apt)
+- discuss/contriute by raising a new issue for a new topic. (citing the line number/heading in the corresponding document, as apt)
-- in case of minor phrasal changes/grammatical improvements, as long as they don't change the origninal meaning, feel free to drop a pull request.
+- in case of minor phrasal changes/grammatical improvements, as long as they don't change the origninal meaning, feel free to make a pull request.
+- also use GitHub emojis (thumbs up/down) to express agreement/disagreement to other suggestions

+All of this would help us reach complete consensus.

 ---